History of slavery in Florida: Florida a slave state (1845–1861)

-Plantation house on Verdura plantation in Leon County, Florida, built in 1832, burned in 1885.
+House on the Verdura Plantation in Leon County, Florida, built in 1832, burned in 1885.
 Drawing produced in about 1870.

 American settlers began to establish cotton plantations in northern Florida, which required numerous laborers, which they supplied by buying slaves in the domestic market.
 On March 3, 1845, Florida became a slave state of the United States.
 Almost half the state's population were enslaved African Americans working on large cotton and sugar plantations, between the Apalachicola and Suwannee Rivers in the north-central part of the state.
 Like the people who owned them, many slaves had come from the coastal areas of Georgia and The Carolinas; they were part of the Gullah-Geechee culture of the South Carolina Lowcountry.
 Others were enslaved African Americans from the Upper South, who had been sold to traders taking slaves to the Deep South.
 By 1860, Florida had 140,424 people, of whom 44% were enslaved, and fewer than 1,000 free people of color.
 Their labor accounted for 85% of the state's cotton production.
 The 1860 Census also indicated that in Leon County, which was the center both of the Florida slave trade and of their plantation industry (see Plantations of Leon County), slaves constituted 73% of the population.
 As elsewhere, their value was greater than all the land of the county put together.
 (References in History of Tallahassee, Florida#Black history.)